-Registration for this course is \$2950 per person.
-Course registration includes a course workbook with templates that can be used beyond the course; two-days of facilitated, virtual workshop sessions; small group coaching sessions; and a final webinar.
+Registration for this course, which is presented virtually in its entirety, is \$2950 per person.
+Course registration includes a course workbook with templates that can be used beyond the course; twodays of facilitated, virtual workshop sessions; small-group coaching sessions; and a final webinar.